dusty-nv/ros_deep_learning/README.md

 * Image sequences
 * OpenGL windows

-ROS Melodic and ROS2 Eloquent are supported, and the latest version of JetPack is recommended.
+Various distribution of ROS are supported either from source or through containers (including Melodic, Noetic, Foxy, Galactic, and Humble), and the latest version of JetPack is recommended.

 ### Table of Contents